Balthazar33/opinionated-rn-template/README.md

 If one or more third-party on-screen keyboards are detected, a warning will be displayed to the user on launching the app for the first time, notifying the user about the third-party keyboard(s).
 This implementation can be found in the `MainActivity.kt` file at `android/app/src/main/java/com/<MY_APP>/MainActivity.kt`.

 ## 💻DX
 - `eslint-plugin-unicorn` for extending ESLint rules.
-[Read more](https://github.com/sindresorhus/eslint-plugin-unicorn)
+[Learn more](https://github.com/sindresorhus/eslint-plugin-unicorn)